apache/maven-apache-parent/README.md

 + Make sure you have a [JIRA account](https://issues.apache.org/jira/).
 + Make sure you have a [GitHub account](https://github.com/signup/free).
-+ If you're planning to implement a new feature, it makes sense to discuss your changes on the [dev list][ml-list] first.
++ If you're planning to implement a new feature, please discuss your changes on the [developer mailing list][ml-list] first.
   This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Maven's scope.
 + Submit a ticket for your issue, assuming one does not already exist.